sambabhouria/unit-testing-in-node-using-jest/Readme.md

 Unit testing is a crucial aspect of modern software development.
 It helps ensure that individual parts of an application work as expected, making code more reliable and easier to maintain.

+In Jest test case can be defined by "test" and "it"

+1. - "test" : Specify the purpose of test
+2. - "it" : BDD (Behavior Driven Development) style, specify like natural language using “it should”

 # What is Jest?

 Jest is a delightful JavaScript testing framework with a focus on simplicity.